lortza/react-rails_task_list/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# React Task List using `gem react-rails`

+This is a practice task list app using the `react-rails` gem to incorporate a react front end to a rails app.

-* Ruby version
+* Ruby '2.5.0'

-* System dependencies

-* Configuration
+* Rails '~> 5.2.0'

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Postgres '>= 0.18', '< 2.0'

-* Deployment instructions
+* ES6 Javascript

-* ...
+* 'react-rails' gem